UWPhysics432/examples/README.md

-# examples
+# Examples
-Example code and information for Python use in the Physics 43x labs.
+Example code and files for Jupyter notebooks with Python and Python libraries.
+To download a file, Click on it, then right-click on "RAW" in the upper right and choose "Save Link As.."